Looking for upper extremity exercises for spinal cord injury?

 Raise one arm out in front of you.

 With your other arm, push the back of the palm down so that your hand and forearm form a 90° angle facing the floor.

 Hold for 30 seconds and then press the palm upwards and back so that this time, the fingers face the ceiling.

-Hold for 30 seconds and then repeat to the other wrist.
+Hold for 30 seconds and then repeat with the other wrist.